-Eighteenth century home of the Maxwells of Monreith, who have lived here continuously for over 500 years, the present Laird, Sir Michael Maxwell, is often in residence.
-Naturalist and author Gavin Maxwell found inspiration whilst living in Monreith House, prior to writing “Ring of Bright Water” and other books.
+Eighteenth century home of the Maxwells of Monreith, who have lived here continuously for over 500 years.
+Naturalist and author Gavin Maxwell found inspiration whilst living in Monreith house, prior to writing “Ring of Bright Water” and other books.

-This fine mansion house stands in an extensive country estate, overlooking the White Loch of Myrton, is only one mile from the harbour village of Port William and is surrounded by the substantial arboretum and woodlands, much of which was planted in the nineteenth century by Sir Herbert Maxwell, a well known botanist and prolific author.
-The house boasts an impressive collection of his paintings of Rhododendrons and other flowers.
+This fine mansion house stands in extensive grounds, overlooking the White Loch of Myrton, is only one mile from the harbour village of Port William and is surrounded by the arboretum and woodlands, much of which was planted in the nineteenth century by Sir Herbert Maxwell, a well known gardener and prolific author.

-On the second floor, there are 3 further apartments
+On the second floor are a further 3 apartments

 Captains Apartment – double bedroom with single, twin bedroom, bow windowed large living room with kitchen, bathroom and shower room.